Trump White House Shopping For Technology to Plug Leaks

 The move is part of broader push by the administration to rein in leakers across the federal bureaucracy and in the White House after a string of embarrassing disclosures to the media since Trump took office, the people said.

-The leaks have ranged from details of President Donald Trump wearing a bathrobe to watch late-night television, to disclosures of National Security Adviser designee Michael Flynn’s communications with Russia’s ambassador to the United States.
+The leaks have ranged from details of President Donald Trump wearing a bathrobe to watch late-night television, to disclosures of National Security Advisor designee Michael Flynn’s communications with Russia’s ambassador to the United States.
 Trump has denounced the leakers and vowed to hunt them down.

 Now, the White House is searching for a high-tech solution akin to the defense systems used by companies to stop wayward employees from stealing proprietary data.
 The quest underscores the administration’s desire to better control the news cycle — and perhaps to quash dissent.